kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 To do list:

-solve some known bugs:
+Known bugs:
 - don't use html command symbols or control characters in button or form names
 - buttons don't work if their names contains spaces
 - if states are getting very large, nothing is displayed: have to sort out whom is to blame

-conceptual:
+Conceptual:

 - make storage of higher order function possible (involves dynamics)

-applications:

-- web shop demo
-- process algebra demo
+- incorporate reading / writing to files

+Applications:

-- family tree demo
+- The following applications are under development: web shop, process algebra, family tree